Praqma/OctoCopDD/blogpost.md

 [kamran@dockerhost OctoCopDD]$
 ```

+The script tells us to run `./ocdd.sh` to start OCDD.
-Before we do that, it would be nice to have a look at `docker-compose ps` , while we are in the project root directory:
+But before we do that, it would be nice to have a look at `docker-compose ps` , while we are in the project root directory:

 ```
 [kamran@dockerhost OctoCopDD]$ docker-compose ps